 - Rhodesian Ridgeback – My first interaction with this breed was when I was stationed in Spain.
 A large, strong, powerful dog that was bred for hunting lions in Africa.
 What puts this dog on my list is it’s adaptability to it’s environment.
 Rhodesians are extremely athletic which makes them great for those who enjoy the outdoors, biking, running, etc. The ability to adapt to environmental changes allows it to thrive in environments that other breeds may struggle with.

 - Pit Bull – Most people would say this is a strange dog to have on a top ten list however I have had magnificent experiences with this breed.
-Intelligence, work ethic, and ability to adapt to training.
+Intelligence, work ethic, and ability to adapt to basic training.
 This breed is not for every person or every situation.
 These are a strong, powerful breed that requires an experienced handler who understands the breed.
 When the owner understands what they have, these dogs thrive and are an amazing family pet.

 Well, there it is folks, my favorite top ten dogs to work with.
 I would love to hear from you on our Facebook page about your favorite breed and why.